 Alternatively you could go for a no switch option and have everything controlled via a smart phone, Alexa/Siri or even mobile switches that you can stick on a wall anywhere and move when needed.

-Using Fixed Wall Switches as Per Today’s Norm
+Control Using Fixed Wall Switches as Per Today’s Norm

 The main advantage of this design is that it is easily understood by visitors and by potentially new owners when selling the home.

-This doesn’t mean that the switches can’t be smart switches but does mean that there is a physical switch that turns a light on/off.
+This doesn’t mean that the switches can’t be smart switches but it does mean that there is a physical switch that turns a light on/off.

 You can also control the lights using a mobile phone App,Alexa/Siri or by presence sensors etc.

-No Switch Design
+No Switch Control Design Option